vinh-c-tran/Harvard_APPHY_275/Lab_2/Problem_3/README.md

 ```
 ## Initial Results
-We can test to see if our input file works correctly (before iterating over other parameters) and we get the following results
+We can test to see if our input file works correctly (before iterating over other parameters) and we get the following results in our output file.
 ```
 Forces acting on atoms (cartesian axes, Ry/au):